 A Fire Safety Plan shall be prepared, approved and implemented in buildings regulated by Division B, Article 188.8.131.52. of the Ontario Fire Code (OFC).

 We are pleased to provide templates you can use to prepare a Fire Safety Plan for your facility.
 One template is for buildings with no alarm system and the other is for buildings with an alarm system.
 Instructions for your completing the Fire Safety Plan have also been provided.

 The Quinte West Fire Prevention Office is currently contacting various occupancies to update their Fire Safety Plans (FSP).
-Please contact Fire Prevention Officer Tim Hennessey should you require any additonal information
+Please contact the Quinte West Fire Department for further assistance at 613-392-6557 should you require any additonal information

 Remember "P-A-S-S" when fighting a fire!

 Most extinguishers will operate according to the PASS method.
 Some extinguishers may not.
 Read your operator's manual for specific directions.
 Remember to recharge the extinguisher immediately after use.

 We recommend that you use this handy Home Fire Safety Checklist to inspect your home for fire hazards and help you to reduce the risk of fire in your home.